Configuring app deployments

 Cloud Foundry provides two different strategies for deployments:

-- Rolling deployments bring up one or more web processes (as defined by
+- A Rolling deployment brings up one or more web processes for the new app version, with the number set by

 max-in-flight

-) at a time.
-After those instances report healthy and routable, the deployment brings down an equivalent number instances of the old revision.
-The deployment repeats this process until all instances have been replaced, and finally replaces all old non-web processes with new processes before finishing. - Canary deployments bring up a single web process of the new revision, then pause indefinitely.
-This gives time for app operators or developers to evaluate the health of a new revision.
-After evaluating the effects, app operators can choose to either
+, which defaults to 1.
+After those instances report as healthy and routable, it brings down the same number of instances of the old version.
+The deployment repeats this process to replace all web process instances and then updates all old non-web processes. - A Canary deployment brings up one or more web processes for the new app version, defaulting to one.
+It then pauses to let app operators or developers evaluate the health of a new version instances.
+App operators can then choose to either

 cancel